 In some dogs, phaeomelanin is darker on a dog’s back than on his belly, throat or muzzle.
 This is called countershading or urajiro in some Japanese breeds.

-This can cause very light areas with very defined edges.
-Since countershading only affects phaeomelanin can create an interesting color transition inside the tan markings.
+Countershading can cause very light areas with very defined edges.
+Since countershading only affects phaeomelanin, it can create an interesting color transition inside the tan markings.

 Eumelanin Color

-Although this pattern is commonly called black-and-tan the base color can be black, liver, blue or lilac.
-What color a dog’s eumelanin has depends on his genotype at the B-Locus and D-Locus.
+Although this pattern is commonly called black-and-tan, the eumelanin base color can be black, liver, blue, or lilac.
+What color a dog’s eumelanin has depends on its genotype at the B-Locus and D-Locus.

 So some dogs are blue-and-tan or liver-and-tan while lilac-and-tan is quite rare and mostly found in color-bred dogs.

-If a dog has a brindle variant at the K-Locus (kbr/-) he will express eumelanin-pigmented stripes on top of all coat pigmented by phaeomelanin.
+If a dog has a brindle variant at the K-Locus (kbr/-), it will express eumelanin-pigmented stripes on top of all coat phaeomelanin in their pattern.

-So on a black-and-tan dog, he will produce black stripes on all of his tan markings.
+So a black & tan dog with brindle will produce black stripes on all of his tan markings.
 A blue-based dog will have blue stripes and so on.

 A brindled tan point phenotype is also called brindlepoint.